leny/tankipas/README.md

     - `system`: force the version system to analyse (by default, try to guess)
     - `gap`: number of minutes above wich the time between two commits is ignored in the total (default to `120`)
     - `user`: use only the commits of the given user
+    - `commit`: compute the result since the given commit
+    - `branch`: use only the commits of the given branch
 - `fCallback` is the callback function, which returns two arguments :
     - `oError`: if an error occurs during the process
     - `iTotal`: the total of time spent on the project, in seconds